mugiwaranolstar/PDM-group-33/README.md

 ## Overview
 The project demonstrates the integration of:
-- A **simplified fire truck URDF model**, showcasing the vehicle's key features such as wheels and a chassis.
+- A **simplified car URDF model**, showcasing the vehicle's key features such as wheels and a chassis.
-- A **custom planner** that allows the fire truck to:
+- A **custom planner** that allows the car to:
   1. Navigate through an environment with static obstacles.
   2. Reach a designated target (e.g., a building).
   3. Adapt to various environments based on the vehicle's kinematic constraints